libero/publisher/doc/adr/0001-use-micro-frontends.md

 ## Decision

-We will create separate services for individual pages and groups of pages, that will be exposed through a proxy to appear as a single service.
+We will create separate services for individual, and groups of, pages, that will be exposed through a proxy to appear as a single service.
 The frontends are entirely independent, and can be not used or replaced entirely at will.

 ## Consequences